 There are other types of centromere and this classification is mainly based on the location of the centromere on the chromosomes, which includes – Metacentric, Submetacentric, Acrocentric, and Telocentric.

-Stay tuned with BYJU’S to learn more in detail about the Centromeres, its types, structure functions, its significance and other related topics @ BYJU’S Biology.
+Stay tuned with BYJU’S to learn more in detail about the Centromeres, its types, structure functions, its significance and other related topics at BYJU’S Biology.